texta-tk/texta-tk.github.io/source/terminology.rst

 As its name suggests, Tagger Groups incorporate multiple (binary) taggers, which are executed in parallel to produce a list of tags to the user.
 Tagger Group has been successfully tested with over 6000 binary models and prediction times are usually less than 1 second.
 To achieve this, TTK has employed a hybrid approach for multi-label tagging, which uses unsupervised machine learning (document vectors) to limit the number of binary models used for prediction.
 In such scenario input document is compared to training data to determine most probable models to produce valid tags.
+Read more about it :ref:`here <tagger>`.

 .. _tagger_concept: